Linear Algebra Survival Kit For Data Science

 • or equivalently to quantify proximity between vectors,

-• but also to small set set of new variables (vectors) which represent most of the initial variables,
+• but also to define a small set of new variables (vectors) which represent most of the initial variables,

 We are dealing with vectors, vector basis, enter the world of Linear Algebra.